-Cohen Cleary, P.C.
-To Enroll, Please Call: Or Visit: Enrollment Code:

-November 23, 2022
+February 24, 2023

-Dear ,
+Dear

-We are writing to inform you of a data security incident at Cohen Clea wanted to provide you with information about the incident, explain the you know that we continue to take significant measures to protect your e services we are making available to you, and let
+We are writing to inform you of a data security incident at Aloha Rehab Nursing Centre involving some of your information.
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your personal information.

 What Happened?

-0 1 17 2000 11 1 1 1 1 1 1 1 001 0

-On or about January 17, 2022, an unauthorized party accessed a limited number of files from our system.
+On or about July 8, 2022, an unauthorized party accessed a limited number of electronic records from our system.